 Typing Experience on Aukey KM-G12

 Cherry MX-branded switches tend to be more expensive than alternatives.
-The KM-G12 saves money by using Outemu Blue switches.
+The KM-G12 saves money by using Outemu Blue or, added recently, Outemu Red switches.
+Our review unit has Outemu Blues.
 They’re comparable to tactile, clicky Cherry MX Blues.
 But while Cherry’s click switches have 4.0mm total travel, actuating at 2.2mm with 60g of force, the Outemu Blue switches have a slightly shorter actuation point at 1.8mm.

 Ultimately, the Outemu Blue switches offered a similar typing experience to Cherry MX Blue Switches.
 There are some differences to note though.
 The Outemu Blues have a similarly weighty and tactile feel, but didn’t feel quite as stable as their Cherry MX counterparts.
 I sometimes noticed a wobble when striking the keys that I haven’t experienced with my three Cherry MX Blue-powered keyboards.